 Standards of Decision-Making Across Cultures is part of the Elite Network of Bavaria.

-The programme can only be started for the winter term.
-The next application deadline is July, 15th, 2017 to start in October 2017.
+The programme can only be started in the winter term.
+The next application deadline is July, 15th, 2018 to start in October 2018.

 Standards of Decision-Making Across Cultures (SDAC) is an interdisciplinary study program that allows the students to acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East Asia.
 The MA degree program requires a BA degree of variable disciplinary orientation.
 Students may choose their academic focus (linguistic-cultural, comparative-philosophical, cultural-religious) by selecting accordingly from the courses offered at the FAU Erlangen-Nürnberg as well as the ECCS in Beijing.
 During their obligatory stay at the European Centre for Chinese Studies (ECCS) in Beijing, students will be given the opportunity to apply their theoretical knowledge to both academic and everyday situations in China.